 In an RCT by Yaheya and Ismail[34], fenugreek seed powder 20 g (FG) and dried bael leave powder 5 g (BL) were compared with OHA.
-Four groups were made.
-Gr 1 to Gr 4 received FG, BL, FG+BL and OHA, respectively.
+Four groups were set up.
+Groups 1 to 4 received FG, BL, FG+BL and OHA, respectively.
 After 4 mo, PPBS was compared to baseline.
-The highest reduction in glucose was observed in those patients who received a combination of FG and BL, suggesting these two products may have a synergistic effect.
+The highest reduction in glucose was observed in those patients who received a combination of FG and BL, suggesting that these two products may have a synergistic effect.
 BL showed a comparable reduction in PPBS to standard OHA.
 Similarly, an RCT from India showed that 20 g of bael leaf juice can reduce glucose by 34 mg/dL when added to OHA treatment over 2 mo[35].
 Its active molecule, aegeline is proposed to upregulate the translocation of glucose transporter type 4 (GLUT 4).
 These results clearly indicate that bael is an inexpensive dietary supplement that has potential to improve glycemic control.

 Jamun (syzygium)

-In India its kernel is used as household remedy for diabetes.
-Gallic acid and other phenolic compounds in Jamun are responsible for its anti glycemic effect.
+In India, its kernel is used as household remedy for diabetes.
+Gallic acid and other phenolic compounds in Jamun are responsible for its anti-glycemic effect.
 Its seed, leaf, stem bark and fruit are used as herbal medicine.
-In an open labelled RCT by Acharya et al[36] 10 g of jamun seed powder was compared with 500 mg metformin in 30 newly diagnosed type 2 DM patients over 6 mo.
-Jamun reduced mean FBS by 18 mg/dL and HbA1C by 0.4%, whereas metformin reduced it by 41 mg/dL and 1.4%, respectively.
+In an open labeled RCT by Acharya et al[36] , 10 g of jamun seed powder was compared with 500 mg metformin in 30 newly diagnosed type 2 DM patients over 6 mo.
+Jamun reduced mean FBS by 18 mg/dL and HbA1C by 0.4%, whereas metformin reduced them by 41 mg/dL and 1.4%, respectively.
 Fall in PPBS was not significant.
-Another RCT from India showed that jamun, when added to existing OHA, brought about a significant reduction in both FBS (33 mg/dL) and PPBS (43 mg/dL) over 3 mo[37].
+Another RCT from India showed that jamun, when added to the existing OHA, brought about a significant reduction in both FBS (33 mg/dL) and PPBS (43 mg/dL) over 3 mo[37].
 In most of the trials, leaves and seeds of jamun were used for the treatment of diabetes.
 In contrast, tea extracts prepared from the leaves did not show a hypoglycaemic effect.

 Ginger (zingiber)

 Its active compound gingerol and shogaol is thought to have antiglycemic property.
 It is claimed to have three significant properties — immunomodulatory, anticancer, and anti-inflammatory.
 A number of RCTs were performed to show its effect on blood glucose, but most of them show a modest reduction in glycemic parameters.
-Carvalho et al[38] showed consumption of ginger powder 1.2 g/d over 3 mo can reduce mean FBS by 29 mg/dL.
+Carvalho et al[38] showed that consumption of ginger powder 1.2 g/d over 3 mo can reduce mean FBS by 29 mg/dL.
 Similarly, an RCT by Makhdoomi Arzati et al[39] showed mean FBS reduction by 26 mg/dL and HbA1C reduction by 0.4% by 2 g of ginger powder in 10 wk.
 When added to standard treatment, 3 g powder of ginger decreased FBS by a further 19 mg/dL and HbA1C by 0.7% over 3 mo[40].
 Although these results are encouraging, Mahluji et al[41] found that 2 g of ginger did not produce any effect on FBS and HbA1C but reduced serum insulin resistance over 2 mo.

 Little gourd (coccinia)